DHS official defends Mahmoud Khalil arrest, but offers few details on why it happened

 Edgar: President Trump's a citizen and the president of the United States.
 This is a person that came in under a visa.
 And again, the secretary of state at any point can take a look and evaluate that visa and decide if they want to revoke it.

+So what is the standard?
+Is any criticism of the Israeli government a deportable offense?

-Edgar: Like I said, I think that at this point when he was entered into the country on a student visa, at any point we can go through and evaluate what his status is –
+Edgar: Like I said, I think that at this point when he entered into the country on a student visa, at any point we can go through and evaluate what his status is.

 Martin: Is any criticism of the United States government a deportable offense?

-Edgar: Like I said, if you go through the process and you're a student and you're here on a visa and you go through it, any point –
+Edgar: Like I said, if you go through the process and you're a student and you're here on a visa and you go through it, at any point …

 Martin: Is protesting a deportable offense?

-Note: This story was edited by Kristian Monroe.
-Ximena Bustillo contributed to this story.